 Additionally, the department has specific goals for two of its majors Applied Mathematics, and Mathematics Education.
 These goals clarify and document the department's desire to produce highly qualified and successful majors.
-In 2009 the department took the first steps to eliminate the Computer Science options within the department.
-Additionally, Dr. Beck completed the paperwork for the Actuarial Science program to receive VEE credit for applied statistical methods, corporate finance, and economics.
-A complete assessment of this program will be completed in 2010 after VEE credit is approved for time series.
-We expect the only assessment criteria beyond those of a mathematics major will be to track actuarial exam scores for student who choose this option.
+In 2009 the department eliminated the Computer Science option.
+Dr. Beck completed the paperwork for the Actuarial Science program to receive VEE credit for applied statistical methods (through 2011), time series (through 2013), corporate finance (through 2010), and economics (through 2010).
+A complete assessment of this program will be completed by Dr. Beck with consolation from the School of Business.
+We expect the only assessment criteria beyond those of mathematics major will be to track actuarial exam scores for student who choose this option.

-The assessment results for data collected for 2008-2009 constitutes the department's ongoing systemic attempt to quantify student achievement within the department.
+The assessment results for data collected from July 2009- July 2010 constitute the department's ongoing systemic attempt to quantify student achievement within the department.
 The results suggest that for students in both Mathematics and Mathematics Education program goals are being met.
-It will take at least another year of data to ensure that the goals for the Actuarial Science option are being met.
-Relative to last year's concerns with Mathematics Education, the program has now received NCATE special program accreditation from NCTM.
-There should be no additional assessment data necessary beyond what is collected for the yearly NCATE report.
+It will take at least another year to develop the goals for the Actuarial Science option and determine if they are being met.
+Additionally, Mathematics Education received NCATE special program accreditation from NCTM.
+There should be no additional assessment data necessary for the mathematics education major beyond what is collected for the yearly NCATE report.